SRI-CSL/radler/examples/ardupilot/etb2/README.rst

 To add a service to an ETB node, use the command ``etb2 add-service --path=<serviceSpec>``.
 In this demo, we will add two services for Radler compile and Colcon build with IDs of ``radler`` and ``colcon``.
 Radler generates files from the RADL file into the ROS2 structure, and a subsequent call to Colcon build will generate the executables as usual.
+Once the Colcon build process is complete, Radler generates a JSON file that describes nodes and topics.
+Additionally, Radler creates a PNG file that illustrates the pub/sub relationships.

 ::

-  etb2 add-service --path=svc_radler_compile.json
+  etb2 add-service --path=svc_radler.json
   etb2 add-service --path=svc_colcon_build.json

-When a service is added, ETB2 auto-generates a wrapper for the service in wrappers/src/<serviceID>WRP.java code.
+When a service is added, ETB2 auto-generates a wrapper for the service in ``wrappers/src/<serviceID>WRP.java`` code.
-The user needs to add the intended functionalities into the run() method.
+The user needs to add the intended functionalities into the ``run()`` method.
 Please find below the contents of a fully developed wrapper for the Radler and Colcon services.

 ::